Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

 In here i have applied the validation messages to the necessory places that i have to validate 1)If the response code is not sucesses i have applied the validation 2)API return data after converting readable type to object, converted object is null i have applied the validation.

+I have added every DB calls inside the repository class to identify easily.

+I have added the 3rd party API_KEY to secrets.json file for security purposes(Keep sensitive information).